SAP/spartacus-docs/_pages/dev/cds-integration.md

 ### Consent

-For the events do be sent, you must define the ID Profile in the backend.
+For the events to be sent, you must define a consent template with an ID of `PROFILE` in the backend.
 To accomplish this, use the following ImpEx:

 ```
 INSERT_UPDATE ConsentTemplate;id[unique=true];name[lang=en];description[lang=$lang];version[unique=true];baseSite(uid)[unique=true,default=exampleUid];exposed